nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `ldelete INDEX LESSON_INDEX`

-* Deletes the lesson of specified `LESSON_INDEX` for the person at the specified `INDEX`.
+* Deletes the lesson of specified `LESSON_INDEX` for the student at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed student list.
-* The lesson index refers to the index number shown in the lesson list of the person.
+* The lesson index refers to the index number shown in the lesson list of the student.
 * The index and lesson index **must be a positive integer** 1, 2, 3, …

 Examples:
-* `list` followed by `ldelete 2 1` deletes the 1st lesson for the 2nd person in the address book.
+* `list` followed by `ldelete 2 1` deletes the 1st lesson for the 2nd student in the address book.
-* `find Betsy` followed by `ldelete 1 1` deletes the 1st lesson for the 1st person in the results of the `find` command.
+* `find Betsy` followed by `ldelete 1 1` deletes the 1st lesson for the 1st student in the results of the `find` command.

 ### Viewing the Schedule